Boris Pugo

 Boris Karlovich Pugo (Boriss Pugo, Борис Карлович Пуго; 19 February 1937 – 22 August 1991) was a Soviet communist politician of Latvian origin.

 Early life and education

 Pugo was born in Kalinin, Russian SFSR (now Tver, Russia) into a family of Latvian communists.
 They had left Latvia after Latvia was proclaimed an independent country in 1918, and the Communist side was defeated in the war that followed.
-His father, Karl Janovich Pugo, was a participant in the October Revolution and the Civil War as a member of the Latvian Riflemen.
+His father, Karl Janovich Pugo (Kārlis Pugo), was a participant in the October Revolution and the Civil War as a member of the Latvian Riflemen.
 His family returned to Latvia after the Soviet Union occupied and annexed it in 1940.

 Pugo graduated from Riga Polytechnical Institute in 1960 and worked in various Komsomol, Communist Party and Soviet government positions, both in Latvia and Moscow.

 Party career

 Pugo served in various positions between 1960 and 1984 including the first secretary of the Central Committee of the Komsomol of the Latvian SSR, a secretary of the Central Committee of Komsomol of the USSR, the First Secretary of the Riga City Committee of the Communist Party and chairman of the KGB in Latvia.

 Pugo was the first secretary of the Communist Party of Latvia from 14 April 1984 to 4 October 1989.
 Pugo also served as chairman of the Central Control Commission of the Communist Party of the Soviet Union from 1989 to 1991.

 Between 1990 and 1991, Pugo was the Minister of Interior Affairs of the USSR.